Date of current building:

 Dick Lovett redeveloped the site with the new BMW sales unit, completed in 2004, leaving the premises next to The Sun available for their Mini franchise.

-In 2018 it became public knowledge that Dick Lovett were aiming to relocate the BMW and Mini garages to a green-field site near Thatcham, to the east of the West berks Hospital.
+In 2018 it became public knowledge that Dick Lovett were aiming to relocate the BMW and Mini garages to a green-field site near Thatcham, to the east of the West Berks Hospital.
 See "BMW dealer to quit town, NWN 11 Oct 2018.
+However, these plans were turned down by the planners.